carlingfordcoaches-aus/SaturdayCoding/README.md

 }
 ```
 **Milestone:** Learn how JSON works, and understand how to create files in JavaScript

+### Week 5 — Creating the template for the play page!
+The goal of this week is to create a basic style and layout for the playPage.
+This is the page where users will get the question and have the ability to answer!

 ---

 ### Weekly Check (2–3 min)